AdaCore/gnatstudio/docs/users_guide/debugging.rst

   Blue dots are shown next to lines for which the debugger has debug information, i.e., lines that have been compiled with debug information and for which the compiler has generated some code.
-If you try to set a breakpoint on lines not so marked, GPS send the breakpoint command to the underlying debugger, which usually (e.g in the case of :program:`gdb`) results in setting a breakpoint at the closest location to the file and line you specified.
+If you try to set a breakpoint on lines not so marked, GPS sends the breakpoint command to the underlying debugger, which usually (e.g in the case of :program:`gdb`) results in setting a breakpoint at the closest location to the file and line you specified.